 Bootable rescue media.
 AOMEI Backupper supports creating bootable media with USB drive or CD/DVD so that you can perform a drive clone or backup without Windows.

 In addition, bad sectors will not prevent the SSD from being cloned as AOMEI Backupper supports cloning a hard drive with bad sectors.
 If you prefer not to clone the entire drive, you can clone only system drive and boot related drives to hard disk drive with System Clone feature.
 Why don’t you download it and have a try?

 - Cloning a drive will delete everything on the destination disk first.
 Please back up important data in advance.

 Step 1.
 Connect the HDD to your PC.
 Install and launch AOMEI Backupper Professional Edition.
 Click on Clone and then click Disk Clone.

 Step 2.
 Now you need to select the SSD disk in Windows 10/11 as source disk.

 Step 3.
 Select the new HDD as destination hard drive.

 Step 4.
 The default setting will only clone the used part of the SSD.
-If you prefer to clone the entire drive, you should select Sector by Sector Clone.
+If you prefer to clone both used and unused part, you should select Sector by Sector Clone.
 When you are happy with the selections, hit Start Clone to clone SSD to HDD in Windows 10/11.

 Step 5.
 Shut down your computer after cloning SSD to HDD.
 You can now change the boot priority in the BIOS so that you can boot Windows 10/11 from the cloned HDD.
 We suggest you remove the source disk when performing the boot test.

 You might find unallocated space on your hard drive after cloning SSD to HDD in Windows 10/11.
 Don’t worry, you can fully make use of the unallocated space by referring to the unallocated space after cloning guide.

 Above steps also apply to cloning an SSD to an HDD in Windows 7, Windows 8, and Windows XP.